Northwest Passage - Eastbound - 16 Days

 • On-board accommodation during voyage including daily cabin service.

-• All meals, snacks, tea and coffee during voyage.
+• All meals, snacks, tea, coffee, soft drinks and juices during voyage.

-• Beer, house wine and soft drinks with dinner.
+• Beer and house wine with dinner.

 • Captain’s Farewell reception including four-course dinner, house cocktails, house beer and wine, non-alcoholic beverages.